 To help you thrive under the GDPR we have created 4 packages:

 Find and organise all the personal data that your organisation holds.

 Core to the GDPR is visibility and control of the personal data your business holds.
-Our advanced discovery and data management technology service is tailored to the needs of your business in preparation for the GDPR.
+Our advanced discovery and data management technology service is tailored to the needs of your business to prosper under the GDPR.

 How reliable is your data?
 Quickly assess the quality of your data.

-For a solid foundation ahead of the GDPR, our data experts deliver robust data management technology and validation engines which are key to assessing the quality of your existing data.
+For a solid foundation under the GDPR, our data experts deliver robust data management technology and validation engines which are key to assessing the quality of your existing data.